Thursday, July 24, 2014

 Fall 2014.

-John Woo (“The Killer,” “Face/Off,” “Red Cliff’), after five years, directs a new production of an epic dimension and all top Asian stars, including Zhang Ziyi, Takeshi Kaneshiro, Masami Nagasawa, Song Hye-Kyo.
-The story is set in the midst of the 1949 Revolution, where four couples flee to the island of Taiwan in a ship.
+John Woo ("The Killer," "Face/Off," "Red Cliff"), after five years, directs a new production with epic dimensions and all top Asian stars, including Zhang Ziyi, Takeshi Kaneshiro, Masami Nagasawa and Song Hye-Kyo.
+The story is set amid the 1949 Revolution, when four couples flee to Taiwan aboard a ship.
 This movie is getting known as the "Chinese Titanic."

 3. 1,000 Times Good Night (Norway).